xmtp/xmtp-dot-org/vision/community/contribute.md

 ---

-## 💬 Join the community forum
+## 💬 Join the technical forum

-Got an idea?
-A question?
-Curious about how XMTP works?

-[Join the XMTP Community Forum](https://community.xmtp.org/) to discuss with developers, researchers, enthusiasts, and more.
+[Join the XMTP Technical Forum](https://community.xmtp.org/) to discuss and collaborate on the technical design, implementation, and evolution of XMTP.

-All types of contributions are welcome—whether you’re exploring messaging standards or just getting started in web3.

 ---